selaguardia/ProjectZero/README.md

 8. There should be a location to see the pets Age --done
     - pets age should increase every (i chose 1 min)

-9. Pet should morph at certain ages
+9. Pet should morph at certain ages --done
     - pet should go from baby to adult

-    - while alive pet should cross the screen
+10. while alive pet should cross the screen

 //== Milestones ==//
 - Create HTML layout --done